youssefhemdan217/WorkloadDataPython/README.md

-# Workload Data Python Application
+# FABSI - List of Service Application

 ## Overview
 This application is a full-stack workload management tool for engineering projects.
 It features: